Even when asymptomatic, those carrying the COVID-19 virus can still shed the bacterium in their waste.

 Completely automated and chemical free, the UVMATIC® and UVMATIC® Plus draw in polluted air and treat it using UV light, ozone and negative ions.

-UVMATIC® air purifiers are proven to destroy viruses such as influenza and coronavirus as well as E.coli, salmonella and similar bacteria – providing the reassurance you need.
+UVMATIC® air purifiers are proven to destroy viruses such as influenza as well as E.coli, salmonella and similar bacteria – providing the reassurance you need.